Building Monitoring Hero — BluSENSE

 Now that you know your sensors, choose hardware that supports their protocols, handles the number of inputs you need, and fits your connectivity and storage requirements.

 Before you rely on your data, verify it.
 Spot-check readings against known values.
 Confirm timestamps are accurate.
-Make sure you're capturing what you intended to capture.
+Then begin the work the data was always meant to do — analyze trends, flag anomalies, and measure your results against the goal you defined at the start.